Cherreads

 I've developed this strange obsession with Rudeus.
 I know he's fallen deep into his own darkness, chasing gods, power or whatever else he thinks will fill the void.

-So I watched him.
+So I watched him out of fear.

 But yesterday, in the middle of a pub, Rudeus claimed a bold statement.